Singles: Your Online Dating Profile is Live? Read our Tips for What’s Next!

 - Share something new about yourself

 - Ask at least one question the other person can answer

 - Leave plenty to talk about on your first date!

 - If there’s interest, meet in person quickly.
-You can’t judge chemistry unless you meet in person, so make plans to meet up in person after you’ve exchanged a handful of messages.
-If it’s been a few weeks (or months!) and you’re still emailing someone, then what you have is a pen-pal and things probably haven’t progressed beyond that for a reason.
+You can’t judge chemistry unless you meet in person, so make plans to meet-up in person after you’ve exchanged a handful of messages.
+If it’s been a few weeks (or months!) and you’re still emailing someone, then what you have there is a pen-pal, and things probably haven’t progressed beyond that status for a reason.